DevOpsPlayground/NGINX-Workshop/README.md

     </body>
     </html>

 ## 5.3
+In each styles.css file, **add some super-basic styling** so we can do a sense-check.

+styles.css:

+    h1 {
+        color: <choose a color>
+    }

+## 5.4
+In each script.js file, **add a console.log message** so we can do a sense-check.

+script.js:

+    console.log("script loaded successfully")

+## 5.5
 Check each route in your browser.
 Huh?

-Using the 'inspect' tool, looking at 'sources', we can see that 'styles.css' and script.js was loaded but styles have not been aplied and (depending on your browser) the script might not have loaded.
+Using the 'inspect' tool, looking at 'sources', we can see that 'styles.css' and script.js were loaded but styles have not been applied and (depending on your browser) the script might not have loaded.
 So what's going on?

-## 5.4
+## 5.6
 Let's talk about MIME types!

 MIME types describe the media type of content served by web servers or web applications.
 They are intended to help provide a hint as to how the content should be processed and displayed.
 These days, most browsers have the ability to 'guess' the intention of a file by either scanning it or looking at its file extension, but this is not widely applied for reasons of security and loss of control.

 TLDR - We need to tell the browser, when the content loads, which type of files (other than text/html) to accept.

-## 5.5
+## 5.7
 Add the following to nginx.conf:

-    user ec2-user;
+    user playground;

     http {